 While this type of scenario testing can demonstrate our software's core driving skills, these competencies need to translate out into the real world.
-That's why this acts merely as a starting point: our validation then moves onto testing our vehicles, hardware, and software as an integrated fully self-driving vehicle on public roads, where it demonstrates these competencies daily in real traffic situations.
+That's why this acts merely as a starting point: our validation then moves onto testing our vehicles, hardware, and software as an integrated fully autonomous vehicle on public roads, where it demonstrates these competencies daily in real traffic situations.

-Testing the Fully Integrated Self-Driving Vehicle
+Testing the Fully Integrated Autonomously Vehicle

-After testing the base vehicle, the self-driving system, and the software individually, we then test the fully integrated self-driving vehicle.
+After testing the base vehicle, the autonomous driving system, and the software individually, we then test the fully integrated autonomously driven vehicle.
 This includes closed-course collision avoidance testing, reliability and durability testing, and on-road testing with trained test drivers at the wheel.